I do not consider the down swing movement to

 during the down swing

-movement and allow the head and the hips to move ahead of the original
+movement and allow the head and the hips to move ahead of the

-address position ( towards the target area)
+original address position ( towards the target area)

 and the head and the hips remain in that forward position until

-the precise moment the club head makes contact with the ball, it
+the precise moment the club head makes contact with the ball,

-the same amount.
+by the same amount.

 However, because the ball is stationary, it means that the ball